 Balboa is a form of Swing dance that started as early as 1915, gained in popularity in the 1930s and 1940s and has maintained a strong niche of enthusiasts even in present day.
 Generally, where you find Lindy dancers, Balboa will be part of the fun as well.
 The art of Balboa uses more subtle communication between the lead and follow, like weight shifts, that most viewers cannot see.
 As a result, Balboa is considered more of a “dancer’s dance” than a “spectator’s dance”.

 Like Swing, Blues dancing originated from African rhythms and movement.
 Blues dancing is about emotions, and enables intense individuality in expressing the music and those emotions.
-Learning Blues dance enables to dancer to more fully understand dance concepts such as simplicity, clarity, creativity, expression, intensity and musical and emotional interpretation.
+Learning Blues dance enables the dancer to more fully understand dance concepts such as simplicity, clarity, creativity, expression, intensity and musical and emotional interpretation.
 This is a dance where creativity and individuality shine.
-Attention Tango dancers: If you enjoy the freedom and less structured aspects of Argentine Tango, then you're going to love Blues!
+Attention Tango dancers: If you enjoy the freedom and less structured aspects of Argentine Tango, then you’re going to love Blues!

 The Bolero is often called the Cuban Dance of Love, although it was originally a Spanish dance with Moroccan roots.
 Contemporary Bolero is generally paired with smoother, dreamy music with Spanish vocals and soft percussion.
 This dance successfully blends elements of Waltz, Tango, and Rumba.
 It has similar footwork and timing as the Rumba, but incorporates a characteristic rise and fall similar to Waltz.
 It’s slow, graceful, and very romantic.